sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-favoritebaritems-favoritebaritem-itemkey.md

 # ItemKey

-`ItemKey` specifies a unique key for a Favorite bar item in Internet Explorer®.
+`ItemKey` specifies a unique key for a Favorite bar item in Internet Explorer.

-A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft® Word, Microsoft Excel® and Microsoft PowerPoint® documents.
+A Favorite can include web content such as links, feeds, web slices, or documents, such as Microsoft Word, Microsoft Excel and Microsoft PowerPoint documents.

 ## Values